Why a seed phrase is so critical to protecting your crypto assets, and how it works with your crypto wallet.

 Seed phrases are part of the BIP39 standard.
 This is a set of rules that simplify managing private keys via seed phrases.
 In the BIP39 word dictionary, each word represents a number.
 When creating a seed phrase, it's important to use a random word generator rather than choosing your own words.
 A random number generator will ensure that your numbers (and associated words) are chosen more randomly than you could choose, making your seed phrase as secure as possible.

-How does a seed phrase protect my crypto assets?
+How does a seed phrase protect your crypto assets?

 A seed phrase is essentially a backup for your private key.
 Losing your private key means losing your crypto assets.
 If you lose access to your crypto wallet, re-entering your exact seed phrase into a new BIP39 software wallet is the only way to get your cryptocurrency back.